Masquerade (book): Publication and search

-The book sold hundreds of thousands of copies worldwide, many in the United Kingdom, but some also in Australia, South Africa, West Germany, Japan (where the book was called 仮面舞踏会 kamenbutoukai, meaning a masquerade ball or masked ball), France and the United States.
-Searchers often dug up public and private property, acting on hunches.
-One location in England named "Haresfield Beacon" was a popular site for searchers, and Williams paid the cost of a sign notifying searchers that the hare was not hidden nearby.
-Real-life locations reproduced in the paintings were searched by treasure hunters, including Sudbury Hall in Derbyshire and Tewkesbury, Gloucestershire.
+Searchers often dug up public and private property acting on hunches.
+A hill in England named Haresfield Beacon was a popular site for searchers, due to its name and its proximity to Williams' home.
+The hill was the property of the National Trust, and Williams paid £50 for the cost of a sign notifying searchers that the hare was not hidden on the premises.
+Real-life locations reproduced in the paintings were searched by treasure hunters, including Sudbury Hall in Derbyshire and the town of Tewkesbury in Gloucestershire.
+In an interview in December 1980, Williams clarified that the hare was not buried on private property, and its location was not marked by any physical object.